Udo Lattek: Borussia Mönchengladbach

 At the beginning of the 1975–76 season, Lattek succeeded Hennes Weisweiler at Borussia Mönchengladbach, where he stayed until 1979.
 This spell saw him win two more German titles, in addition to achieving further European success with victory in the 1979 UEFA Cup final, defeating Red Star Belgrade.
 A third consecutive championship for him, which would have been a record fourth consecutive league championship for the club, eluded Mönchengladbach when they came second in the race to 1.
 FC Köln, managed by Lattek's predecessor Hennes Weisweiler, by the narrowest of margins, that of goal difference.

-In 1977, the club reached the European Champions Cup final against Liverpool in Rome, which they lost 3–1.
+In 1977, the club reached the European Cup final against Liverpool in Rome, which they lost 3–1.
 Liverpool declined to participate in the ensuing matches for the Intercontinental Cup, so Borussia took their place against South American champions Boca Juniors in the final.
 After drawing 2–2 in Argentina, Mönchengladbach lost the home match in Karlsruhe 3–0.